Adidas Solar RNR Review Facts

 There are certain areas that contain a fair amount of support.
 The molded synthetic overlay in the midfoot focuses extra support in that area.
 The shoelaces are attached to the overlay, so the tighter you pull on them, the tighter the overlays will feel.
 This increases the overall support of the RNR.
 These overlays make the midfoot keep the foot feel snug, but not too tight.
 You can literally walk and/or run in these sneakers all day and not be disturbed by foot soreness.

 The price for the Solar RNR looks quite affordable.
-With some sizes being available at well under $100
+With some sizes being available on well under $100

 , this shoe might have the most value with the cheapest price listing in the running industry.
 Even some of the more expensive sizes are listed quite reasonable compared to other running brands, and the odds are that the Solar RNR has similar quality to the other shoe.
 Overall, customers should be content with the bargain price that the Adidas Solar RNR is going for.